afrind/warp-draft/draft-ietf-moq-transport.md

   Type (i) = 0x7,
   Length (i),
   Track Namespace (tuple),
+  Track Name Length (i),
+  Track Name (..),
+  Number of Parameters (i),
+  Parameters (..) ...,
 }
 ~~~
 {: #moq-transport-announce-ok format title="MOQT ANNOUNCE_OK Message"}

 * Track Namespace: Identifies the track namespace in the ANNOUNCE
 message for which this response is provided.

+* Track Name: Identifies the track name in the ANNOUNCE message
+  for which this response is provided.
+This field MAY be empty.

+* Parameters: Parameters associated with this message.

 ## ANNOUNCE_ERROR {#message-announce-error}